biddisco/libfatbat/README.md

 cmake -DCMAKE_CUDA_ARCHITECTURES=90 \
     -DCMAKE_BUILD_TYPE=Debug        \
     -DFATBAT_PROVIDER=cxi           \
-    -DFATBAT_LOG_LEVEL=trace        \
+    -DFATBAT_LOG_LEVEL=debug        \
     -DHWMALLOC_ENABLE_DEVICE=ON     \
+    -DMPIEXEC_EXECUTABLE=srun       \
     ~/src/libfatbat/
 ```
 Test should show cxi prominently in the log output

 <a id="building-testing-alps-openmpi-cxi"></a>
 ## Building/Testing on alps (CSCS) : uenv for OpenMPI : cxi provider
 Load an OpenMPI based uenv as follows and then run cmake, using the `cxi` provider.
 There is no need to load any pmi libraery as we have asked for it in the OpenMPI uenv as a top level library, so it is part of the default view.
+The mpiexec provided by the uenv can be used instead of srun
 ```
 uenv start --view=default \
   /capstor/store/cscs/cscs/public/uenvs/opal-x-gh200-ompi-gcc-2025-12-15.squashfs